NLnetLabs/rpki-doc/source/krill/before-you-start.rst

 If you run Krill as a publication server, you will be faced with running a public service with all related responsibilities, such as uptime and DDoS protection.
-So, this option is not recommended if you don't have a clear need to run your own server.
+This option is not recommended if you don't have a clear need to run your own server.

 Read more about this option in :ref:`doc_krill_publication_server`